factorhouse/cronut/README.md

 This tagged literal calls a Clojure multi-method that is open for extension, see: [troy-west.cronut/trigger-builder](https://github.com/troy-west/cronut/blob/01ada3182ff18ec4a78095cdba80d43f660d8c85/src/troy_west/cronut.clj#L58)

+You should implement the remaining two Quartz Triggers (CalenderaInterval and DailyTimeInverval), create the Tagged Literal for each, and raise a PR.
+Go on it will be fun.

 ## Integrant

 When initializing an Integrant system you will need to provide the Cronut data readers.